rlymbur/aws-application-networking-k8s/docs/api-types/service-export.md

 ### Annotations

+* `application-networking.k8s.aws/federation` (required)
+  Must be set to `amazon-vpc-lattice` to enable federation functionality.
+Without this annotation, the ServiceExport resource will not work.

 * `application-networking.k8s.aws/port`
   Represents which port of the exported Service will be used.
   When a comma-separated list of ports is provided, the traffic will be distributed to all ports in the list.